gnosis/GECO/Proposals/ProposalUniversalLogin.md

 Universal Login

 ### Team members
-Alex Van de Sande
+* Alex Van de Sande
-Marek Kirejczyk
+* Marek Kirejczyk

 ### What project are you building
 We are building tools for developers to help them onboard their users faster, easier and with as fewer dropoffs as possible.
-Currently we built our own gasless, ens creating, metatransaction enabled, smart contract wallet, but we would like to migrate to Gnosis Safe.
+Currently, we built our own gasless, ens creating, meta-transaction enabled, smart contract wallet, but we would like to migrate to Gnosis Safe.
 We want to make Gnosis Safe a part of a full onboarding solution for new users.

 ### Why did you decide to build it
-We understand that allowing users to pay for transactions or deployment of the contract is a real game changer.
-We built a system that counterfactually deploys a wallet, integrates with multiple onramping provider in many countries, and automatically register an ENS name for the end user.
+We understand that allowing users to pay for transactions or deployment of the contract is a real game-changer.
+We built a system that counterfactually deploys a wallet, integrates with multiple on-ramping provider in many countries, and automatically register an ENS name for the end-user.
 The signup can take less than 2 minutes (depending mostly on the onramp provider).
 We built it and launched from scratch, mostly because when we started Gnosis Safe was still under development.

 But now as many projects mature we are taking a deeper look on building on top of other mature projects and gnosis safe is a great alternative.